-Remove it from the heat, let it cool down and strain the herbal material.
-Your aloe vera oil is ready to be used.
+Please remove it from the heat, let it cool down, and strain the herbal material.
+Then, your infused oil is ready to be used.

-If you are not in a hurry you can infuse the oil for 4 weeks in a sunny place
+If you are not in a hurry, you can infuse the oil for four weeks in a sunny place.

-Aloe oil possesses many medicinal properties mainly for the skin and hair, however, it can be also used in dressings for salads or in other culinary adventures.
-This oil for sure deserves your attention and its own place in your apothecary.
+Aloe oil possesses many medicinal properties for the skin and hair.
+However, I use it in dressings for salads or in other culinary adventures.
+This oil certainly deserves your attention and its place in your apothecary.

 If you are an eczema sufferer you might appreciate its moisturizing effect on dry and itchy skin associated with.

-Its anti-inflammatory properties might help with itchiness and information when you suffer from psoriasis (3)
+If you are an eczema sufferer, you might appreciate its moisturizing effect on dry and itchy skin.
+Its anti-inflammatory properties might help with itchiness and information when you have psoriasis (2)

 Heals scars and marks

-Fibres such as collagen and fibre are responsible for the reparation of scars and marks.
-Aloe oil has the ability to increase their production and therefore contribute to the healing process.
-(2)
+Fibers such as collagen are responsible for reparating scars and marks.
+Aloe oil can increase its production and therefore contribute to the healing process.
+(4)

-Aloe oil acts as an antiseptic agent that helps reduce pain, swelling and itching, which makes it ideal for helping with mosquito bites.
+Aloe oil is an antiseptic agent that helps reduce pain, swelling, and itching, which makes it ideal for aiding mosquito bites.

 for hair growth